 And of course, there were a variety of opinions in Austen’s day—they were not monolithic in their thinking any more than we are today.
 In fact, the more I read about this period, the more I am struck by its resemblance, politically, to our present times.

-So I’ll be referencing that chart of prosperity more than once, to ground us in Austen’s world, a world that was different from our own.
+So I’ll be referencing that chart of prosperity more than once, to ground us in Austen’s world.
 For example, consider the wages of sin in Austen’s time.
 In a society with a slender margin between survival and death, it only makes sense that hard work, sobriety, and chastity were stressed.
 People were not shielded from the consequences of their actions.

 Also, I’m going to revisit Jane Austen, the Secret Radical, which I’ve already written about, but I find there is more I want to say and fact-check!